-This example is a butt weld of structural steel pipe with OD = 57 mm and WT = 9.5 mm under a mixed loading of internal pressure of 0-758bar (R=0) at Low Frequency High Amplitude (LFHA) that occurs every hour and in between 644-758bar (R=0.85) at High Frequency Low Amplitude (HFLA) every minute (shown schematically in Fig. 15).

-The pipe, weld and initial crack geometry are shown in Fig. 16.
+This example is a butt weld of structural steel pipe with OD = 57 mm and WT = 9.5 mm under a mixed loading of internal pressure of 0-758bar (R=0) that occurs every hour and 644-758bar (R=0.85) every minute (shown schematically in Fig. 13).
+The pipe, weld and initial crack geometry are shown in Fig. 14.
 The defect is idealized as an elliptic lack of fusion defect from radiography examination.
-The ellipse major, minor axes lengths and inclination are: 3.6mm, 1.8mm, 10° to pipe axis.
+The ellipse major, minor axes and inclination are: 3.6mm, 1.8mm, 10° to pipe axis.
 The ellipse centre is offset from the material interface at the inner wall: axial 1mm, radial 1.5mm.

-The elastic material properties for the base and weld metal are different (Table 2).
-The crack growth properties are also different for the two active stress ratios of 0 and 0.85 (Table 3).
-In terms of simulation using the finite element method the former presents a difficulty in that element distributions to describe the crack front conflict with the requirement to define the material interfaces.
-To resolve this, both Abaqus and Zencrack user subroutines are used to allow material properties to be defined as a function of position - if a point is within the weld region, then weld properties are applied, otherwise base properties are applied.
+The elastic properties for the base and weld metal are different (Table 2).
+The crack growth properties are also different for the two stress ratios of 0 and 0.85 (Table 2).
+For finite element analysis the former presents a difficulty in that element distributions to describe the crack front conflict with the definition of the material interfaces.
+To resolve this, Abaqus and Zencrack user subroutines allow material properties to be defined as a function of position.
+If a point is within the weld region, then weld properties are applied, otherwise base properties are applied.
 This means that the element distribution can meet the crack front requirement, with some approximation in the representation of the material interface.
 This is discussed in more detail in [17].

 Crack growth in the radial-axial plane was calculated using Zencrack up to the point where the crack opened to the external surface (leak before break).
-At this point the stress intensity factor had become close to but still not reached the threshold of unstable growth (K{lc}) and therefore additional crack growth could be tolerated in axial direction along the pipe axis under the hoop stress.
-Calculated profiles for the simulation are shown in Fig. 17.
+At this point the stress intensity factor had become close to but still not reached the threshold of unstable growth (K{Ic}).
+Calculated profiles for the simulation are shown in Fig. 15.
 For clarity a subset of the full set of profiles is shown.

 A key aspect of the differences in the crack growth data is that the threshold, K{th} , for the R=0.85 loading is much higher than for the R=0 loading.
 This means that as the crack grows, growth from the R=0.85 loading is not activated until K exceeds the higher threshold value of 21MPa-m^{1/2}.
 Since there is a distribution of K values along the crack front, this means that there will be a local region, where K is highest, in which the effect of the low amplitude high frequency loading is first activated.
 The effect of the low amplitude loading gradually extends along the crack front as the K values increase.
 This can be confirmed by considering four individual profiles and their K values close to the region where the crack shape starts to change.
-Fig. 18 and Fig. 19 confirm the expectation of the K>21 region extending and the growth increasing in those regions due to the activation of growth from the R=0.85 loading.
+Fig. 16 and Fig. 17 confirm the expectation of the K>21 region extending and the growth increasing in those regions due to the activation of growth from the R=0.85 loading.
 These complex interactions between load and material properties must be accounted for within the crack growth integration scheme in order to correctly obtain this type of crack shape development.

-Finally, Fig. 20 shows profiles for a simulation with only R=0 loading.
+Fig. 18 shows profiles for a simulation with only R=0 loading.
 The profile shape remains much more uniform with changes in shape attributed to the different material properties.
-These profiles also show that the analysis can be continued with two through wall defects after the leak condition is reached.
+These profiles also show that analysis can be continued beyond the leak condition with two through wall defects.
 Additional load case comparison and discussion for this simulation can be found in [17].